-During the three months ended September 30, 2013 net OTTI impairment losses increased by \$6.4 million over the same period of 2012.
-The increase in OTTI losses is due to additional securities identified with declines in fair value and declines in expected cash flows.
-During the nine months ended September 30, 2013 net OTTI impairment losses declined by \$101.4 million over the same period of 2012.
+During the quarters ended March 31, 2013 net OTTI recognized declined by \$42.2 million over the same period of 2012.
 The decrease in OTTI is attributable to improving fair values as well as favorable changes in cash flows expected to be collected.
 The favorable change in cash flows is mainly attributable to improvements in expected cash flow of our Non-Agency RMBS, and increasing prepayment speeds, which result in an increase in the present value of cash flows expected to be collected.
-These improvements are consistent with overall improvements in the U.S. economy and with management expectations of lower default and foreclosure trends proceeding throughout 2013.

 OTTI charges, recognized on our Non-Agency RMBS, reflect changes in our estimate of the amount and timing of cash flows expected to be collected.
-At September 30, 2013, we had a gross unrealized loss of \$31.6 million related to Agency RMBS and a gross unrealized loss of \$2.4 million related to Non-Agency RMBS, excluding senior and subordinated IOs which are carried at fair value with changes in fair value recognized in earnings.
-Impairments on Agency RMBS in an unrealized loss position at September 30, 2013 are considered temporary and not credit related as we expect to recover all contractual cashflows and do not anticipate the need to sell these securities prior to their recovery.
-Unrealized losses on Non-Agency RMBS subject to potential impairment for which no OTTI was recorded during the quarter are also considered temporary based on an estimate of the cash flows expected to be collected for such RMBS, which considers recent bond performance and expected future performance of the underlying collateral.
+At March 31, 2013, we had a gross unrealized loss of \$728 thousand related to Agency RMBS and a gross unrealized loss of \$27.0 million related to Non-Agency RMBS.
+Impairments on Agency RMBS in an unrealized loss position at March 31, 2013 are considered temporary and not credit related.
+Unrealized losses on Non-Agency RMBS for which no OTTI was recorded during the quarter are considered temporary based on an estimate of the cash flows expected to be collected for such RMBS, which considers recent bond performance and expected future performance of the underlying collateral.
 Significant judgment is used in estimating both our cash flows expected to be collected for its Non-Agency RMBS and the credit component of OTTI.
-We expect that we will continue to experience OTTI losses on our investment portfolio as cash flows are difficult to predict and may be volatile, especially for our subordinated non-agency RMBS portfolio which experiences the majority of the OTTI losses.
 Refer to "Significant Accounting Policies" in the accompanying notes to the consolidated financial statements for more information regarding the recognition of OTTI.